ninopereira/Traffic_Signs_Classification_NN/README.md

 num_params = (256*43) = 11008

-## Training your model (Type of optimizer, batch size, epochs, hyperparameters, etc.)
+## Training the model (Type of optimizer, batch size, epochs, hyperparameters, etc.)

 I used a gradient descent optimizer with the following parameters (names are self explanatory): learning_rate = 0.05